-1005.4 PROGRAMS COORDINATOR
+1005.3 INCARCERATED PERSONS PROGRAMS COORDINATOR

-The Programs Coordinator shall be appointed by the Sheriff or the authorized designee and shall be responsible for managing all aspects of the educational and vocational program.
-Those duties include but are not limited to:
+The Sheriff or the authorized designee shall appoint an Incarcerated Persons Programs Coordinator, who shall be responsible for managing all aspects of the incarcerated person educational and vocational program.
+Those duties include, but are not limited to:

-- (a) Conducting an annual needs assessment to determine the type of programs needed to serve the incarcerated person population. - (b) Developing the program plans. - (c) Developing or directing the curricula for each educational, vocational, and testing component. - (d) Developing and implementing individualized programs for high-risk or administrative incarcerated persons, as needed. - (e) Coordinating with corrections staff regarding the security issues associated with these programs. - (f) Developing and maintaining records of all needs assessments, all training offered, all incarcerated person attendees, testing records, and class evaluations.
+- (a) Conducting an annual needs assessment to determine the type of programs needed to serve the incarcerated persons population. - (b) Developing the program plans. - (c) Assist in organizing and scheduling with outside organizations or resources that develop or direct the curricula for each educational, vocational, and testing component. - (d) Coordinating with corrections staff regarding the security issues associated with these programs. - (e) Work as a conduit for those developing and maintaining records of all needs assessments, all training offered, all incarcerated person attendees, testing records, and class evaluations.